iamanupambharti/vityarthi_python/readme.md

 A command line tool to manage the seat allocation for a library(self study point or lab).This will be my project for  Vityathi Python essential course.

 ## Features
--Register simple users(id, name etc.)
--Allocate the seat to a user
--Vacant a seat
--Save and load data from local json files.
+ i.
+Register simple users(id, name etc.) ii.
+Allocate the seat to a user iii.
+Vacant a seat iv.
+Save and load data from local json files.

 ## How can we run the program ?